Twin Peaks: The Return’s James Marshall on Reviving ‘Just You’

 What do you mean by that?

 Back in the day in the first two seasons, we had a lot of different directors and a lot of different writers.
 And I wasn’t a strong enough actor.
 I didn’t really have the strength at the time as an actor to hold my own, so the character kind of went funny.
 Initially, these directors and writers stayed true to what the character was, but it still wasn’t handled right.
 It just wasn’t handled the way David would’ve handled it.
 He’s a very individual, very unique, signature person.
 It’s like having a Spielberg come up to direct, or to think of music, having a Hendrix come up and play.
-You’re not going to get another one and you’re not going to get someone to intimidate him.
+You’re not going to get another one and you’re not going to get someone to imitate him.
 So that was the whole situation with the first and second season.
 Now, this is pure David.
 It’s handled exactly how it should be.

-I thought it was fitting that Shelly had a throwaway line earlier this season to vouch for James’ coolness.
+I thought it was fitting that Shelly had a throwaway line earlier this season to vouch for James’s coolness.

 It really wrapped up the character in a subtle, simple way.
 An accident is mentioned — he had an accident.
 Shelly isn’t saying James has become “Fonzie cool,” what she’s saying, I think, is that he’s cool because he’s always had a straight line.
 Everyone has gone a little kooky, but James has always been a good guy and a good person who wants to do the right thing.
 It’s not like he’s a Pollyanna, but he’ll do the best he can.
 He’s a straight-up person and he wears his heart on his sleeve.
 I think a lot of people read it that way, too.
 There’s not a lot of time for each character — there’s so many people!
 So that’s what I think David was doing.
 To solidify what each character is, as quickly as he could, without taking too much time and doing too much exposition.